jodt88/CSC4263-ART4240/Group Meeting Logs.md

 Present Members: ALL

 Summary: Completed initial storyboarding for the game.
 Assigned individual roles to team members.
 Agreed to individually think of a company name, and put up suggestions on our group's GroupMe.

 ---

+*2/22/17*

+Duration: 3:30 PM - 5:45 PM

+Present Members: ALL

+Summary: Reworked our game's concepts per the instructor's critiques, and redrew storyboards to fit these changes.

+---